music-suite/music-suite/docs/src/User-Guide.md

 ### Time spans

-The @[Span] type represents a non-empty *slice* of time.
+The [Span][ref-Span] type represents a non-empty *slice* of time.
 We can represent spans as two points representing *onset* and *offset*.
 Alternatively, we can think of it as one point representing *onset* along with a *duration*, or as a point representing *offset* along with a *duration*.
 The three representations are equivalent.

 The expression `x <-> y` denotes a span with `x` as its onset and `y`  as its offset.
 We can access onset, offset and duration as follows: